Moebits/Pixiv-Downloader/readme.md

 - Option to automatically translate tags to Japanese and translate titles to English
 - Customize the output file names
 - Map illustrations to sub-folders based on certain tags
+- If you have Pixiv Premium, you can sort results by popularity

 ### Output Template